 Figure 3: The number of areas (among the 42 covered by the wastewater surveillance this week and the 42 normally considered), with positive alerting indicators (black) compared to the total number of areas considered every week in the wastewater surveillance (white).
-Latest results (last bar) are from January 25th 2023.
+Latest results (last bar) are from June 21th 2023.
 The white bars represent the total number of areas considered every week in the wastewater surveillance.
-Before the date marked by the vertical dashed line, the NIBSC standard was used to quantify the SARS-CoV-2 and after this date, the EURM standard was used.